Basketball Defense - Match-Up Press Defense

 Basic Press Rules

-- "Play someone" … basically matching up with every defender on a man.
+• "Play someone" - match up with a defender on every man.
 We may change from 1-Up, to 2-Up, to 3-Up, or 4-Up depending on how the offense is aligned.

-- Always pressure the ball and try to force the ball-handler to speed dribble.
+• Always pressure the ball and force the ball-handler to speed dribble.

-- If someone is speed dribbling toward you, sprint at her/him to trap ("run and double" and "run and jump").
-When this happens, teammates will rotate to give help and become "interceptors".
+• If someone is speed dribbling toward you, sprint at her/him to trap ("run and double" and "run and jump").
+When this happens, teammates rotate to give help and become "interceptors".

-- We will usually switch any early screens that try to spring someone loose.
+• We usually switch any early screens that try to spring someone loose.
 Communication, calling out the switches, is key.

-- When trapping, or trying to stop the dribbler, you must move your feet to get into position.
-Don't reach in and just swipe at the ball.
-Back-court fouls are usually "stupid" fouls, created when the opponent was not even in position to score.
-It's especially "stupid" if the opponent is in the two-shot bonus, or if it is committed with only seconds remaining in a period.
+• When trapping, or trying to stop the dribbler, move your feet to get into position.
+Don't reach in and swipe at the ball.
+Back-court fouls are usually stupid fouls, created away from the basket where there is no threat to score.
+It's especially stupid if the opponent is in the two-shot bonus, or if it is committed with only seconds remaining in a period.

 Specific Match-up Presses, Numbering System